voxelize/voxelize/docs/docs/api/client/classes/Debug.md

 ▸ **update**(): `void`

 Update the debug entries with the latest values.
 This should be called in the game loop.
+Utilizes requestAnimationFrame to reduce lag spikes by not overloading the main thread.

 #### Returns